Saudi Australians

 The Kingdom of Saudi Arabia has undergone significant cultural and economic reform in the 21st Century; with the introduction of women’s voting rights in 2015 and their right to drive in 2018.
 In 2016, Saudi Arabia embarked on the Saudi Vision 2030 framework, aiming to expand their international reputation by reducing their economic dependence on oil.
 It has been said that this cultural development has improved Saudi Arabia’s international standing and transformed foreign relations with Australia from strictly economically based to one grounded in mutual respect.

 A significant number of Saudis are international students; each year, hundreds of Saudi students choose to study in Australian universities under the King Abdullah Scholarship Program.
 In 2010, their number was estimated at 10,000.
 Saudi students were seen in a wide range of fields including health, IT, business and accounting.
-The increase is almost eightfold since the past few years.

 Some Saudi Australians came from Saudi Arabia as refugees; their families or the authorities wanted to persecute or murder them.